Your Cart is Empty

 Sleep : lavender, chamomile roman, cedarwood, basil (massage, inhalation, diffuser).

-Caution: chamomile is related to ragweed so if you have allergies caution is necessary.
-With lavender inhalation, over use can have a reverse affect so do not over use. follow the instructions provided.
+Caution: chamomile is related to ragweed family so if you have allergies caution is necessary.
+Regarding lavender inhalation, over use can have a reverse affect so follow the instructions provided.

 You can contact, Anna Paris via email ([email protected]) to set up a virtual consultation.